abduh3131/scroot/scroot-Stable/scroot/README.md

 # Autonomous Scooter Pilot

 This package contains a self-contained autonomous driving stack tailored for lightweight vehicles such as scooters.
 The system is designed to run on NVIDIA Jetson devices as well as standard Ubuntu 24.04 laptops and now ingests fused camera + LiDAR feeds from the ROS `sensor_interface_node` via the `/sensor_hub/data` topic.
-A lightweight bridge writes those SensorHub messages into `~/scroot/runtime_inputs/camera.jpg`, `~/scroot/runtime_inputs/lidar.npy`, and `~/scroot/runtime_inputs/sensor_meta.json`, and every AI module reads from those files so the autonomy loop stays decoupled from individual USB cameras or LiDAR transport layers.
+The dedicated **AI Input Bridge** (`bridge/ai_input_bridge.py`) subscribes to that topic, converts each SensorHub message into the existing `SensorSample`/`LidarSnapshot` types, and feeds them directly into `AutonomyPilot` so the AI never opens USB cameras or LiDAR drivers on its own.
+When you enable mirroring (default), the bridge also writes the snapshots into `~/scroot/runtime_inputs/` for the GUI and media tools.
 It exposes raw actuator values (`steer`, `throttle`, `brake`) that you can feed directly into your hardware interface.
 All commands below assume you are inside the `scroot` directory.

 ## Features

-- SensorHub ingestion pipeline that consumes the fused camera frame written to `~/scroot/runtime_inputs/camera.jpg` so the pilot no longer depends on a specific USB capture stack.
+- SensorHub ingestion pipeline that streams `/sensor_hub/data` directly into `AutonomyPilot` so the navigator, arbiter, and controller react to the fused ROS feed with no extra capture loops.
-- Companion ROS bridge (`scroot/bridge/ros_sensor_bridge.py`) that subscribes to `/sensor_hub/data`, converts the image via `CvBridge`, exports LiDAR ranges to `~/scroot/runtime_inputs/lidar.npy`, writes IMU/ultrasonic metadata to `sensor_meta.json`, and throttles logs to one per second.
+- Companion ROS bridge (`scroot/bridge/ai_input_bridge.py`) that subscribes to `/sensor_hub/data`, converts the image via `CvBridge`, feeds it into the AI, optionally mirrors LiDAR/camera snapshots into `~/scroot/runtime_inputs/`, and throttles logs to one per second.
 - Mirrored ROS1 workspace under `catkin_ws/src/` that ships the operator’s `sensor_interface` package, the dual YOLO TensorRT node (`scooter_control`), and the launch-ready `scroot_bridge` wrapper so the Jetson can rebuild the entire topology in one go.
 - Real-time object detection powered by Ultralytics YOLO models (default: `yolov8n.pt`).
 - Hybrid navigation that fuses obstacle density analysis with natural-language operator goals.